-During the summer before your arrival, you will have the opportunity to pre-register for your First-Year Writing course.
-As an entering student, you will have the opportunity to express your preferences and be placed in a writing course.
-You will tell us about your preferences by completing the pre-registration form on MyWellesley, and the information here will help you start thinking about these opportunities.
+During the summer before your arrival, you will have the opportunity to tell us your preferences for your First-Year Writing course and for First Year Seminars.
+You will tell us about your preferences by completing the pre-registration form on MyWellesley (available in early June), and the information here will help you start thinking about these opportunities.
 Before anything else, please watch the video that is posted on the introductory page of the selection form on the entering student checklist on MyWellesley.
 It describes the form and more importantly, the thought process behind the choices you will make.
 You must watch the video before completing the form.
 Then, take a look at our course offerings:

 First-Year Writing Courses are listed here

 First-year students may also participate in our optional First-Year Seminar program, and you will use the preregistration preference form to let us know your choices for seminars as well.
 With this information we will preregister all students for their writing course, and will preregister students placed into fall seminars as well.
 But you can find out more information about the seminars here and also further below on this webpage.